By Rachel Broom, MPA, Consultant for Fundraising, Major Gifts

 She made the decision to ask the donor for a significant financial contribution.
 She prepared a detailed proposal and checked the calendar to make sure he would be volunteering onsite so she could ask him for a gift face-to-face.

-as she had expected.
+However, when Maria presented her proposal to the donor, things did not go as she had expected.
 The donor listened politely, but then became visibly angry.
 “I’m sorry, Maria,” the donor said.
 “I can’t support the organization in this way.
 I only give money to support specific programs, not for operational expenses.”

 Maria was taken aback.
 She had never encountered this kind of resistance before, and she didn’t know what to say.

-program staff asks for help, not administrators.
+The donor continued, “And I also have a policy of only donating when program staff asks for help, not administrators.
 I prefer to know that my money is going directly to the people who are doing the work on the ground.”

 Maria realized that she had made a mistake.
 She had not done enough research on the donor’s giving history and preferences before approaching him for support.
 She apologized for her oversight and thanked the donor for his time and consideration.